zbmed-semtec/mowl-graph2doc2vec/README.md

 * Day 1: Formation of the team, discussion on the approach, distribution of initial tasks.
   * Task 1: Asmaa, Rahaf, Layan, Maria
   * Task 2: Nelson
+* Day 2
+  * Task 1 done, using the KAUST cloud, output saved in a pkl file, too big to be used locally
+  * Task 2: MeSH terms extracted to a JSON file using the PMID as key for each article, invlufinh the co-occurrence count.
+  * Task 3: Maria and Rahaf.
+From the MeSH graph created in Task 1, use a graph embedding algorithm to obtain the graph embeddings, each concept will be assigned a vector
+  * Task 4a: Layan and Maria.
+Define and implement a strategy to get all the concept embeddings for a document and move to document embeddings.
+Once the MeSH graph embeddings are ready, apply to the actual data.
+  * Task 4b: Nelson.
+Define and implement a strategy to create mini-graphs out the concepts identified in each document and the MeSH graph embeddings.

 # Acknowledgments